SSeg: Active Sparse Point-Label Augmentation for Semantic Segmentation: Experiments

 \subsubsection{Evaluation}

 One of the key goals in ecological studies is to monitor the coverage of certain species~\cite{mcclenachan2017ghost} due to habitat loss.
 We measure the mean Pixel Accuracy (\textbf{mPA}) and mean Intersection over Union (\textbf{mIoU}), two commonly used metrics~\cite{alonso2019coralseg, raine2022point, raine2024human} that reflect how well the segmentation captures species presence in the image.
 Let $\text{TP}_l$, $\text{FP}_l$, and $\text{FN}_l$ represent the true positive, false positive, and false negative pixels for a given semantic label $l\in L$.
 The per-class pixel accuracy is: $\text{PA}_l = \frac{\text{TP}_l}{\text{TP}_l + \text{FN}_l}$.
+The mPA is the average of the $\text{PA}_l$ for all $L$.
+The mIoU provides a more strict evaluation of segmentation by measuring the overlap between predicted and ground truth regions.
+The IoU for a single semantic label $l$ is given by $\text{IoU}_l = \frac{\text{TP}_l}{\text{TP}_l + \text{FP}_l + \text{FN}_l}$.
+It computes the ratio between the area of intersection and the area of union.
+The mIoU is the average of the $\text{IoU}_l$ for all $L$.